Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 More info: This is the debut exhibition of artist-immigrants from Russia Elena ilina.

-Elena was born in the city of Kalinin (Russia), successfully graduated from Medical school and spent his life in his beloved work, with two grown successful sons, grandsons, close-knit large family.
+Elena was born in the city of Kalinin (Russia), successfully graduated from medical school and spent his life in his beloved work.
+Now she has two successful adult sons, grandchildren, close-knit big family.

-Ilina moved to the USA 20 years ago, went through all the stages of immigration, learned a lot from zero, being already in the States.
-A woman’s lifelong dream to learn to paint and so one Christmas, my son gave Elena the easel and said that it is not necessary to wait long, you just need to take and create.
+Ilina moved to the USA 20 years ago, went through all the stages of immigration, I learned a lot from scratch already in the States.
+A woman’s lifelong dream to paint.
+And so one Christmas, my son gave Elena the easel, saying that it is not necessary to wait long — you just need to take and create.

-According to Ilyina, along with painting she has discovered “a new world, a whole planet”, and now wants to share that happiness with others.
+According to Elena, along with painting she has discovered “a new world, a whole planet”, and now wants to share that happiness with others.

 Cost: Free.